Joseph M. Juran: Japan

 The end of World War II compelled Japan to change its focus from becoming a military power to becoming an economic one.
 Despite Japan's ability to compete on price, its consumer goods manufacturers suffered from a long-established reputation of poor quality.
-The first edition of Juran's Quality Control Handbook in 1951 attracted the attention of the Japanese Union of Scientists and Engineers (JUSE), which invited him to Japan in 1952.
-When he finally arrived in Japan in 1954, Juran met with executives from ten manufacturing companies, notably Showa Denko, Nippon Kōgaku, Noritake, and Takeda Pharmaceutical Company.
+The first edition of Juran's Quality Control Handbook in 1951 attracted the attention of the Japanese Union of Scientists and Engineers (JUSE), who invited him to Japan in 1952.
+In 1954 he finally arrived and met with executives from ten manufacturing companies, notably Showa Denko, Nippon Kōgaku, Noritake, and Takeda Pharmaceutical Company.
 He also lectured at Hakone, Waseda University, Ōsaka, and Kōyasan.
 During his life, he made ten visits to Japan, the last in 1990.

 Working independently of W. Edwards Deming (who focused on the use of statistical process control), Juran—who focused on managing for quality—went to Japan and started courses (1954) in quality management.
 The training began with top and middle management.
 The idea that top and middle management needed training had found resistance in the United States.
 For Japan, it would take some 20 years for the training to pay off.
 In the 1970s, Japanese products began to be seen as the leaders in quality.
 This sparked a crisis in the United States due to quality issues in the 1980s.

+Juran's philosophy emphasized that quality should be managed as an integral part of business strategy, involving all levels of leadership—not just engineers or quality inspectors.
+His message strongly resonated with Japanese executives, who integrated his teachings into company-wide initiatives.
+Over time, Juran’s influence contributed to a national transformation in quality thinking, laying the groundwork for what became known as Total Quality Control (TQC) in Japan.
+By the 1970s, companies like Toyota and Nippon Steel had incorporated Juran’s principles to such an extent that Japanese goods were no longer seen as cheap imitations but as benchmarks of excellence.
+Juran later reflected on this transformation, stating that “the Japanese revolution in quality was the greatest quality achievement in the history of mankind.”

 Contributions

 Pareto principle

 In 1941, Juran came across the work of Vilfredo Pareto and began to apply the Pareto principle to quality issues (for example, 80% of a problem is caused by 20% of the causes).
-This is also known as "the vital few and the trivial many."
-In later years, Juran preferred "the vital few and the useful many" to signal that the remaining 80% of the causes should not be totally ignored.
+This is also referred to as "the vital few and the trivial many."
+In later years, Juran preferred "the vital few and the useful many" to signal that the remaining 80% of the causes should not be totally ignored or trivialized.